PoisotLab/ms_mangal_synthesis/manuscript.md

 properties, networks properties and space, and the interpretation to be drawn from them.

+@moralescastilla15inferring

 @HordeDin15 - interactions are a core component of biodiversity and the shortfall must be addressed

+- @barner18fundamental
+- @thurman19testing
+- @blanchet20cooccurrence
+- we cannot infer interactions from co-occurrence, so we need data on interactions for themselves

+@becker20predicting - solution is multiple models and multiple data sources, require integration

 **Data and code availability:**